Gromov's Oka principle for equivariant maps: Introduction

 The most basic result of Oka theory says that if $X$ is a Stein manifold and $Y$ is an Oka manifold, then every continuous map $f:X\to Y$ can be deformed to a holomorphic map.
 In \cite{KLS2018}, we proved that if $f$ is equivariant with respect to holomorphic actions of a reductive complex Lie group $G$ on $X$ and $Y$, then $f$ can be deformed through equivariant maps to an equivariant holomorphic map -- provided that the $G$-action on $Y$ factors through a transitive action of some other complex Lie group (not necessarily reductive) on $Y$, so $Y$ is in particular homogeneous.
 The main result of \cite{KLS2018} says much more, but the homogeneity assumption is essential.
 Our goal here, in the spirit of Gromov, is to remove it.

 In Section \ref{s:equivar-Oka}, we define a complex manifold $Y$ on which a reductive complex Lie group $G$ acts by biholomorphisms to be Oka with respect to the action, or simply $G$-Oka, if, for every reductive closed subgroup $H$ of $G$, the submanifold $Y^H$ of points fixed by $H$ is Oka in the usual sense.
-The basic examples of $G$-Oka manifolds are $G$-modules and $G$-homogeneous spaces.
+The basic examples of $G$-Oka manifolds are $G$-modules\footnote{A $G$-module is a finite-dimensional vector space with an action of $G$ by linear maps.} and $G$-homogeneous spaces.
 There are also other examples.
 The various results that we prove about the equivariant Oka property, from easy propositions to the main theorems of the paper, suggest that the definition is the right one.

 Gromov's notion of ellipticity is the primary geometric sufficient condition for a manifold to be Oka.
 In Section \ref{s:equivar-ellipticity}, we present a natural equivariant version of ellipticity and show that it implies the equivariant Oka property.
 We prove basic results about equivariant ellipticity, in particular its behaviour upon passing to a covering space, and present some examples.